 Mice Are Great Squeezers

 An adult mouse can fit through a hole the size of a dime.
 This is because mice are able to rearrange their internal organs as they squeeze through.
 And mice are prone to get into holes and tight spaces.
 They like to be squeezed between a rock and a hard place, so to speak.
-If you have entry points in your exterior, mice will take advantage of them.
+If you have entry points in your exterior, mice will use them to get into your home.

 Mice Are Great Chewers